 There are many things to consider when you are heading outdoors for the first or one-hundredth time.
 There are always outdoor risks that you should take into consideration.
 This is true in life and for outdoor risks.
-The thing you have to weigh is the risks vs reward and what the overall experience will be.
+The thing you have to weigh is the risks vs. rewards and what the overall experience will be.
 If you know what the risks are, you can prepare for them.
 You learn about the risks of outdoor activity so you can manage them.
-Like the boy scouts motto reads ….
+Like the Boy Scouts motto reads ….
 “Be Prepared”.

 This is not an all-inclusive list of all of the outdoor risks you may find while being outdoors but it is something to consider prior to heading out.
 However, I did want to take some time to show some outdoor risks to you and some techniques to mitigate those risks.

 The first and one of the most important outdoor risks to consider is Weather.
 There’s no such thing as bad weather, just poor clothing.
 It is important that you check the weather forecast for wherever you are going to ensure that you have packed the right clothing.
 Most cases of exposure (hot or cold) are caused by not having the right clothing available to accommodate the weather. having the proper clothing for varying conditions will ensure that you can respond to the risk posed by the weather.